29 March to 26 April 2015

 For further information regarding Sikkim please visit - http://sikkimtourism.gov.in/Webforms/General/Default.aspx

-We recommend you to arrive on Friday 11th April or latest on Saturday 12th April to settle in.
-If you try to arrive on 13th April you are likely to be late or miss the initiation ceremony scheduled on 13th evening .
-The course donation includes accommodation on the Friday night 11th April and the Sunday night 11th May.
+We recommend you to arrive on Friday 27th March or latest on Saturday 28th March to settle in.
+If you try to arrive on 29th March you are likely to be late or miss the initiation ceremony scheduled on 29th evening .
+The course donation includes accommodation on and from the Friday night 27th March and up until and including the Sunday night 26th April.

 Hot and cold water in modern Indian and western style bathrooms.
 One bed sheet, pillow with cover and quilt are provided.
 Polished stone floors, so socks and / or slippers are useful against these cold surfaces.